-Session plans can be packaged (by the utility) into tiny compressed files.
+Session plans can be packaged (by the utility) into tiny compressed files (ELS files).
 These files can then be (re)loaded as either default session plans or session plans for specific clients.
-They can also be transmitted via email or downloaded (from some TBD site) and installed on any clinician's system (and then installed wherever).
-The limitation is that the plans are "Layout-specific" meaning that you cannot load a 5-trace layout plan into a 6-trace layout (but I handle that internally).
+They can also be transmitted via email or downloaded (using Home-use utility) and installed on any clinician's system (and then installed wherever).
+The limitation is that the plans are "Layout-specific" meaning that you cannot load a 5-trace layout plan into a 6-trace layout (but even if selected incorrectly, the EEGer will handle that internally).

-Presets can be gathered up and packaged (by the utility) into tiny compressed files.
+Presets can be gathered up and packaged (by the utility) into tiny compressed files (ELP files).
 The presets can then be added to existing presets, either for the same protocol class or for a related class (AT presets NOT allowed in SMR, for example).
-They can also be transmitted via email or downloaded (from some TBD site) and installed on any clinician's system (and then installed wherever).
+They can also be transmitted via email or downloaded (Home-use utility) and installed on any clinician's system (and then installed wherever).